evcc-io/hassio-addon/evcc/DOCS.md

-# Home Assistant EV Charge Controller Add-on: [evcc](https://github.com/evcc-io/evcc)
+# evcc 🚘☀️ Home Assistant Addon

 evcc is an extensible EV Charge Controller with PV integration implemented in Go.